By Lynn O’Rourke Hayes

 Here are eight ideas to ponder as you consider your future family travel.

-Reflect Your Values
+Family Travel Reflects Your Values

 The travel choices you make can send a strong message to your loved ones about what matters most to you.
 Consider the bucket list as a thoughtful and deliberate reflection of your own values, hopes, and dreams.
 So before you begin listing desired destinations, ask yourself what aspects of the world –geographically, spiritually and culturally – you want to share with your children, grandchildren and perhaps other friends and family members.